 Learn from your marketing mistakes

 There’s a lot of trial and error in marketing.
 If what you try works, great.
-If it doesn’t, the learning from the error helps you do it better next time.
+If it doesn’t, the learning helps you do it better next time.

 You learn from your marketing mistakes as much as your marketing successes.

-Test these start-up gurus and self-proclaimed e-Commerce experts out.
+Challenge these start-up gurus and self-proclaimed e-Commerce experts.
 Ask them to share what they learned from their marketing mistakes.
 The good ones will laugh, and tell you great stories about when things went wrong.
 The bad ones will squirm and bluster, and try to waffle their way out of giving you a straight answer.

-In these examples, everyone started with the best of intentions to do great marketing.
+Each example started with the intent to do great marketing.
 But, along the way, marketing mistakes crept in.
-All these projects didn’t deliver what they were supposed to.
+None of these projects delivered what they were supposed to.
 But by learning from those marketing mistakes, we learned how to avoid them on future projects.
 And by sharing them here, we hope you can too.

 We’ve had to hide a few details for confidentiality reasons.
-To paraphrase one of our favourite shows, at the request of the survivors, only the names (and a few minor details) have been changed.
+To paraphrase one of our favourite shows, at the request of the survivors, the names (and a few other details) have been changed.
 But we’ll share enough detail to make the learnings from the marketing mistakes clear.

 Case Study 1 : Brand L, the failed new alcohol product